 With Stéphane, we chose maple wood to make our soap holders as this wood is hard and stable, and usually used in interior carpentry for furniture, staircases, and wooden floor.
 Maple wood comes from forests in Alsace and Lorraine in France, where the forest resource is essentially public and managed in a sustainable way by the National Forests Office.

 This wood is tannin-free, it won't stain the bathtub or washbasin where it’s kept.
 It will regulate the humidity levels and absorb water and soap.

 Wood is a natural material, it therefore varies in its colours and its grains.
-This means that all our soap holders are unique !
+This means that all our soap holders are unique!
 As this wood is a living material, it will evolve and change in colour.
-To allow our soap holder to maintain its colour and to be able to keep it the damp conditions of a bathroom, we have added a flaxseed oil protection, from sustainable agriculture.
+To allow our soap holder to maintain its colour and to be able to keep it in damp conditions of a bathroom, we have added a flaxseed oil protection, from sustainable agriculture.

 No screws or adhesives, carved from solid wood